Essential reads & resources

 About Seven Starling

-Seven Starling is an online maternal mental health clinic.
-We provide comprehensive therapeutic virtual care for PMADS that is accessible, cost-effective, convenient, and effective.
+Seven Starling is an online maternal mental health clinic that provides specialized support for women.
+We provide comprehensive therapeutic virtual care for PMADS that is accessible, affordable, convenient, and effective.
 Online care models are a powerful treatment option to overcome the treatment barriers that many new mothers face such as mobility, transportation, time constraints, stigma, and childcare concerns.

-Our comprehensive approach to treating PMADs includes individual therapy, group therapy with peer support and medication referrals, as needed.
+Our comprehensive approach to treating PMADs includes individual therapy, group therapy, and medication management.
 In addition to these services, our in-app self-guided exercises and reflections allow patients to engage in self-initiated coping strategies outside of their scheduled sessions.

-At Seven Starling, patients receive personalized support from a licensed therapist that specializes in postpartum mental health.
-Seven Starling therapists have years of experience supporting parents and are trained in the Seven Starling method of combined group and individual therapy.
+At Seven Starling, patients receive personalized support from a dedicated Patient Care Advocate and a licensed therapist that specializes in perinatal mental health.
+Seven Starling therapists have years of experience supporting parents and are trained in the Seven Starling method.

 Delivering culturally-diverse and congruent care is central to our values and priorities as an organization.
 Our therapist team is as diverse as our patient population - over 50% of our licensed therapists identify as BIPOC.